Sovereign-Labs/demo-rollup/README.md

 1. Copy the JWT and and save it in main.rs as `const CELESTIA_NODE_AUTH_TOKEN`.
 Be careful to paste the entire JWT - it may wrap across several lines in your terminal.
 1. Wait a few minutes for your Celestia node to sync.
 It needs to have reached at least block `293681` before the demo can run properly.

-Once your Celestia node is up and running, simply `cargo run` to test out the prototype.
+Once your Celestia node is up and running, simply `cargo +nightly run` to test out the prototype.

 ## What is it?